FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 ## NETCONF subscriptions

 A subscription is required to receive NETCONF notifications from a NETCONF device.
-Subscriptions are created using an install request:
+Subscriptions are created using an installation request:

 ```bash Request
 curl --location --request POST 'http://localhost:8181/rests/operations/connection-manager:install-node' \